 21. Nail salon/barber visit

-22. Pay for a subscription for Audible, Spotify, or a streaming service.
+22. Pay for a subscription to Audible, Spotify, or a streaming service

-If your teen is a gamer nothing beats a gift card for in-game currency.
-Gift cards start from £10.
+If your teen is a gamer nothing beats a gift card for in-game currency, or for a fashion-conscious teen try a store gift card.
+Gift cards start from $10.

 Most gyms have a special monthly rate for teenagers so offering this as a reward will make most teens happy.